-We are delighted to announce that we have released NavPac 4 as a free optional upgrade for existing registered NavPac and Compact Data 2016-2020 users.
+We are delighted to announce that we have released NavPac 4 as a free optional upgrade for existing registered NavPac 3.4 users who purchased NavPac and Compact Data 2016-2020.
 NavPac 4 can be used alongside NavPac 3.4, and NavPac 3.4 will continue to be supported until 2020.

 We strongly recommend users take advantage of the free upgrade as it provides a much improved user interface and several new tools and features designed to make Celestial Navigation easier for the Navigator.